• Welcome To Texas Travel Talk – About Us

 Cattlemen’s Steakhouse

 A restaurant to go to at least once in your life.
-Cattlemen’s Steakhouse is a proud steak restaurant that has been in the Stockyards forever.
-It’s worth it to see it.
+Cattlemen’s Steakhouse is a proud steak restaurant in the Stockyards forever.
+It’s worth seeing it.

 Texas legend barbeque at Risky’s BBQ.

-There are other eateries all up and down Exchange Street and on every corner.
+There are other eateries along Exchange Street and on every corner.
 My favorite Mexican food restaurant is Los Vaqueros at 2629 North Main Street, across from Billy Bob’s.

 Hotel Drover Autograph Collection